 As Fairphone OS consists of many subprojects, we will use the

 tool to download the source code.
 It is very handy to install

 in a user local bin directory.

 To install repo, follow the instructions on the AOSP website.

 Register an account¶

-We kindly ask you to register a Gerrit account for cloning the repositories.
-This might come in handy later on when you want to contribute code back.
+We recommend that you register an account on our Gerrit to make contributions easier.
 Click on the register link using OpenID and upload an SSH key into your Gerrit account.

 Initializing the repo¶

 repo manifest for Android 11.